 In a previous post I talked about high-level and somewhat generic approaches to getting your CICD pipeline to be responsible for more than just your builds but also you infrastructure deployment.

-Now I'd like to walk though a an actual implementation of a build definition as code using a ASP.NET Core . . .
+Now I'd like to walk though a an actual implementation of a build definition as . . .

 What is a build definition as code?